Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 * Hit Save Record Set, wait a moment and then enter your domain name into your web browser.

 That's it!
-You've now successfully hosting a serverless static website on AWS.
+You've now successfully hosted a serverless static website on AWS.
 Feel free to contact me on Twitter if you run into any trouble, [@nikmouz](https://twitter.com/nik_mouz).
 You can finally go binge watch Netflix, I recommend BoJack Horseman.